Our Commitment

 NAMI Montana is the Montana chapter of the National Alliance on Mental Illness (NAMI).
 NAMI is the nation’s largest grassroots organization for people with mental illnesses and their families.
 Founded in 1979, NAMI has affiliates in every state and in more than 1,100 local communities across the country.

-NAMI Montana supports, educates, and advocates for Montanans with severe mental illnesses and their families.
-NAMI Montana has has over 400 members and growing.
-Our affiliates are located in Billings, Bozeman, Bitterroot, Great Falls, Havre, Helena, Kalispell, , Lewistown, and Missoula.
+NAMI Montana was founded in 1987.
+We support, educate, and advocate for Montanans with severe mental illnesses and their families.
+NAMI Montana has affiliates in Billings, Bozeman, Bitterroot, Great Falls, Havre, Helena, Flathead, Missoula, and Southwest Montana.

 We are a tax-exempt charity and you can find a copy of our most recent Form 990 Tax Statement here.